Bylaws & Letters Patent

 Section 17 — PREMIUMS AND INCOME

-Notice of intention to make such allocation or to levy such assessment shall be given to members of the Society at least thirty (30) days before the allocation or due date of said assessment to all effected policyholders at their last known address.
-If any assessment is not paid by a member, it shall stand as an indebtedness against the member’s policy, together with interest at such rate as the Board of Directors shall determine, or in lieu thereof, or in combination therewith, the member may consent to an equivalent reduction in benefits.
+Notice of intention to make such allocation or to levy such assessment shall be given to Members of the Society at least thirty (30) days before the allocation or due date of said assessment to all affected policyholders at their last known address.
+If any assessment is not paid by a Member, it shall stand as an indebtedness against the Member’s policy, together with interest at such rate as the Board shall determine, or in lieu thereof, or in combination therewith, the Member may consent to an equivalent reduction in benefits.

 Section 18 — FISCAL YEAR

 The fiscal year of the Society shall begin on the first day of January and end on the thirty-first day of December.